Leading on from the Anatomy Season in 2011, Clod Ensemble ran a series of open workshops culminating in a Symposium in Autumn 2012.

 Physical Thinking The Queen’s Gallery, London

-This allowed audiences to enjoy the Leonardo Da Vinci: Anatomist exhibition after the crowds have gone home, letting themselves ‘be moved’ by his anatomical studies.
-In this short course participants had the opportunity to discover the artist’s notes and drawings through a series of structured movement and performance exercises which take place in the gallery.
+This allowed audiences to enjoy the Leonardo Da Vinci: Anatomist exhibition after the crowds had gone home, letting themselves ‘be moved’ by his anatomical studies.
+In this short course, participants had the opportunity to discover the artist’s notes and drawings through a series of structured movement and performance exercises that took place in the gallery.